UniMath/agda-unimath/src/foundation/multivariable-operations.lagda.md

   cons-multivariable-input n (λ _ → A) a0
     ( multivariable-input-vector n A a)

-issec-multivariable-input-vector :
+is-section-multivariable-input-vector :
   {l : Level}
   (n : ℕ)
   (A : UU l) →
   ( vector-multivariable-input n A ∘
-    multivariable-input-vector n A) ~ id issec-multivariable-input-vector zero-ℕ A empty-vec = refl issec-multivariable-input-vector (succ-ℕ n) A (a0 ∷ a) = ap (_∷_ a0) ( issec-multivariable-input-vector n A a)
+    multivariable-input-vector n A) ~ id is-section-multivariable-input-vector zero-ℕ A empty-vec = refl is-section-multivariable-input-vector (succ-ℕ n) A (a0 ∷ a) = ap (_∷_ a0) ( is-section-multivariable-input-vector n A a)

-isretr-multivariable-input-vector :
+is-retraction-multivariable-input-vector :
   {l : Level}
   (n : ℕ)
   (A : UU l) →
   ( multivariable-input-vector n A ∘
-    vector-multivariable-input n A) ~ id isretr-multivariable-input-vector zero-ℕ A (map-raise star) = refl isretr-multivariable-input-vector (succ-ℕ n) A (a0 , a) = eq-pair refl ( isretr-multivariable-input-vector n A a)
+    vector-multivariable-input n A) ~ id is-retraction-multivariable-input-vector zero-ℕ A (map-raise star) = refl is-retraction-multivariable-input-vector (succ-ℕ n) A (a0 , a) = eq-pair refl ( is-retraction-multivariable-input-vector n A a)

 is-equiv-vector-multivariable-input :
   {l : Level}